QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

     Retype new password:
     passwd: password updated successfully

   Set any non-empty password.
 It is required to log in.
+Alternatively, configure lightdm autologin.

 3. Configure qube preferences: